 To celebrate Polar Pride Day on the 19 November, we had a pride-themed movie night supplemented with a plentiful chocolate supply discovered in the Boatshed (last year’s team evidently possessed admirable restraint!).
 The Pride flag flying outside Base A has added a cheerful flash of colour to our white backdrop.
 Although the snow cover at Port Lockroy is consistent, the weather is not.
 White-out blizzards rapidly give way to glorious blue skies and sunshine that allow us to appreciate the stunning views of the surrounding mountains, ice shelves, and iceberg-dotted channels.
 Weddell seals sprawl across Bill’s island, having bulldozed their way through the snow.
 Blue-eyed shags, Antarctic terns, and skuas soar overhead.
 Penguins are the best neighbours.
 I still find it surreal walking out of Nissen at the start of the day and seeing them everywhere.
 We are hoping the first eggs will appear soon!

-Pictured: Natalie takes stock of their provisions for the weeks ahead
+Natalie takes stock of their provisions for the weeks ahead (Credit: Clare Ballantyne)

-Pictured (left to right): Vicky, James and Natalie take a moment from their busy day to check on the penguins
+Vicky, James and Natalie take a moment from their busy day to check on the penguins (Credit: Mairi Hilton)

 I have spent several days counting the tens of thousands of colourful, interesting, and informative stamps on base with the assistance of the team.
-However, upon running a successful on-board shop last Thursday, it turned out most people just want the small standard stamp for sending their postcard.
-I have taken this as a challenge, and hope to draw visitor’s attention to the exciting combinations of penguin chicks, Royal Research Ships, and Shackleton anniversary stamps that can instead be used to enhance their polar post!
+However, upon running a successful onboard shop last Thursday, it turned out most people just want the small standard stamp for sending their postcards.
+I have taken this as a challenge, and hope to draw visitors’ attention to the exciting combinations of penguin chicks, Royal Research Ships, and Shackleton anniversary stamps that can instead be used to enhance their polar post!
 We have cancelled the first mail and look forward to sending it on a ship bound for the Falkland Islands in the next few days.
-Hopefully it will arrive by Christmas!
+Hopefully, it will arrive by Christmas!